jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 [Repealed]

 ### 9 The Crown’s authority to incur certain land transport expenses and capital expenditure
-(1) In accordance with any regulations made under section 109(b)﻿(i), the Crown may, without further appropriation than this subsection, incur expenses or capital expenditure in a financial year up to an amount agreed by the responsible Minister and the Minister of Finance that is not more than the excise duty and excise-equivalent duty estimated to have been paid by users of pleasure craft (within the meaning of section 2(1) of the Maritime Transport Act 1994) in that financial year, for the following activities and services:
+(1) In accordance with any regulations made under section 109(b)﻿(i), the Crown may, without further appropriation than this subsection, incur expenses or capital expenditure in a financial year up to an amount agreed by the responsible Minister and the Minister of Finance that is not more than the excise duty and excise-equivalent duty estimated to have been paid by users of pleasure craft (within the meaning of section 2(1) of the Maritime Transport Act 1994) and users of aircraft in recreational aviation in that financial year, for the following activities and services:
-  (a) search and rescue activities, whether in relation to pleasure craft or otherwise; and (b) recreational boating safety and safety awareness; and (c) maritime safety services that benefit the users of pleasure craft; and (d) administration by the Secretary in relation to the activities and services described in paragraphs (a) to (c).
+  (a) search and rescue activities, whether in relation to pleasure craft or otherwise; and (b) recreational boating safety and safety awareness; and (c) maritime safety services that benefit the users of pleasure craft; and (ca) recreational aviation safety and safety awareness activities and services; and (cb) aviation safety services that benefit recreational aviation; and (d) administration by the Secretary in relation to the activities and services described in paragraphs (a) to (cb).
 (1A) The Crown may, without further appropriation than this subsection, incur expenses or capital expenditure in a financial year up to an amount agreed between the Minister of Transport and the Minister of Finance to fund the Agency’s regulatory functions and the Ministry’s associated monitoring functions.
 (1B) The Agency may, of its own volition, recommend that the Ministers agree to an amount under subsection (1A).
 (1C) Before making a recommendation, the Agency must—